debunking skincare hacks 3

 Moreover, physical exfoliants with fine, rounded particles can also be beneficial.
 However, you must use them correctly.
 And if you see apricot scrub in your beauty store, avoid it like plague!

-Skincare hack #5: DIY Sugar Scrubs
+Skincare hacks #5: DIY Sugar Scrubs

 What’s the main claim?